nguyenyou/scalawind/README.md

 #### Laminar / Scalajs-React

-In Laminar/ Scalajs-React, the implicit conversion might now work as expected.
-In that case, you can use the `css` method, like so:
+In Laminar/ Scalajs-React, we need to use the `css` method, like:

 ```scala
 cls := tw.flex.items_center.justify_center.css